New Standards for ICC bars

 The National Highway Traffic Safety Administration (NHTSA) has published new standards requiring rear impact guards (ICC bars) on new trailers to meet size location and performance criteria, and to be certified at the time of manufacture.

-While the new standards are effective for trailers built after January, 1998, many trailer manufacturers have already changed their designs, and about 1/4 of semi trailers on the road today have newer style,stronger rear impact guards.
-Although the primary purpose of the new standards is to reduce the chance of death or serious injury if an automobile collides with the rear end of a trailer, conforming rear impact guards also provide distinct safety advantages for loading dock operations equipped with vehicle restraints.
+While the new standards are effective for trailers built after January 1998, many trailer manufacturers have changed their designs, and the majority of semi-trailers on the road today have the newer stronger rear impact guards.
+Although the primary purpose of the new standard is to help reduce the chance of death or serious injury if an automobile collides with the rear end of a trailer (underride crash), conforming rear impact guards also provide distinct safety advantages for loading dock operations equipped with Dok-Lok® vehicle restraints.

 1. STRONGER REAR IMPACT GUARDS

-Trailers will be less likely to be able to separate from the dock even if the truck driver ignores communication signals and attempts to pull out when a vehicle restraint is engaged.
-Damage to rear impact guards is much less likely.
+Damage to rear impact guards is much less likely with the new, stronger design as trailers will be less likely to separate from the dock even if the truck driver ignores visual communication signals and attempts to pull out (early departure) when a vehicle restraint is engaged.
 Preliminary survey results indicate the new rear impact guards to be five to ten times less susceptible to damage than typical “old” designs.
-If damage does occur, the Federal Highway Vehicle Administration is likely to require repair of the guards,ensuring their continued strength and integrity in protecting against unscheduled departure.
+If damage does occur, the Federal Highway Vehicle Administration is likely to require repair of the guards, helping ensure their continued strength and integrity in protecting against unscheduled departure.

 2. MORE UNIFORM SIZE AND LOCATION OF REAR IMPACT GUARDS

-Fewer “odd-ball” rear impact guard designs will reduce the incidence of difficult or ineffective trailer restraint engagement.
+Fewer uncompliant rear impact guard designs will help reduce the incidence of difficult or ineffective trailer restraint engagement.
 Percentage of restrainable over-the-road trailers is likely to increase over the historic 95-98% rate.